Central pontine myelinolysis: Prevention and Treatment

+However, after the initial rise from this mixing of 300mLs of 2.7% saline with the patient's blood, there is an osmotic load (Na+ + Cl-) of 277mOsmol/kg available to the kidneys.
+With this load, the patient could then potentially produce a water diuresis of up to 7L (277 / 40).
+40mOsmol/Kg is approximately the most dilute the urine can be in humans.
+This secondary water diuresis (sometimes termed aquaresis) usually happens in the subsequent 24 hours in patients at risk - usually in patients initially suffering from a relative antidiuresis the cause of which has been reversed (such as urinary obstruction, medication side effects or potomania).
+Patients with an antidiuresis in which the cause persists (such as small cell lung cancer or due to drug side effects that are long-lasting or have not been stopped) are less prone to aquaresis.

+It is this secondary water diuresis that can cause a very rapid rise in serum sodium, sometimes greater than 2mmol/L/hr which can lead to ODS.
+Physicians treating patients at high risk of ODS should both measure plasma Na every 3-4 hours and also the urine output for at least 24 hours.
+If a brisk diuresis does occur (>2mL urine per kg body weight per hour) prophylactic desmopressin (4mg 8 hourly IV) can be given to limit free water clearance.
+If the patient does overshoot the recommended rise 5% dextrose in water can be given to bring the Na level back down to target levels.

 Once osmotic demyelination has begun, there is no cure or specific treatment.
 Care is mainly supportive.
-Alcoholics are usually given vitamins to correct for other deficiencies.
-The favourable factors contributing to the good outcome in central pontine myelinolysis without hyponatremia were: concurrent treatment of all electrolyte disturbances, early intensive care unit involvement at the advent of respiratory complications, early introduction of feeding including thiamine supplements with close monitoring of the electrolyte changes and input.
+People with alcohol use disorder are usually given vitamins to correct other deficiencies.
+The favourable factors contributing to the good outcome in central pontine myelinolysis without hyponatremia were: concurrent treatment of all electrolyte disturbances, early intensive care unit involvement at the advent of respiratory complications, early introduction of feeding, including thiamine supplements with close monitoring of the electrolyte changes and input.

 Research has led to improved outcomes.
 Animal studies suggest that inositol reduces the severity of osmotic demyelination syndrome if given before attempting to correct chronic hyponatraemia.
 Further study is required before using inositol in humans for this purpose.